harrychih/Trans2Spatial/README.md

 This function tests the `scRNASeqEmbedding` class by creating an instance of the class and applying it to a random scRNA-seq data matrix.
 The shape of the output tensor is printed to the console.

+## vqgan_vae.py

+This Python script is used for implementing a VQGAN-VAE model.
+It uses the PyTorch library to create the model and its components.

+### Helper Functions

+The script includes several helper functions for tasks such as checking if a value exists, defaulting a value if it doesn't exist, and grouping dictionaries by key.

+### Tensor Helper Functions

+The script also includes several helper functions for working with tensors, such as calculating the gradient penalty, applying a leaky ReLU activation function, and calculating safe division.

+### GAN Losses

+The script includes functions for calculating the hinge and binary cross-entropy losses for a discriminator and a generator.

+### VQGAN-VAE

+The script includes several classes for implementing a VQGAN-VAE model:

+- `LayerNormChan`: A layer normalization module that normalizes across the channel dimension.
+- `Discriminator`: A discriminator network for the GAN.
+- `ResnetEncDec`: A ResNet-based encoder-decoder network.
+- `GLUResBlock`: A gated linear unit (GLU) ResNet block.
+- `ResBlock`: A standard ResNet block.
+- `VQGanVAE`: The main VQGAN-VAE model, which includes an encoder-decoder network, a vector quantization (VQ) layer, and optionally a discriminator and a VGG network for perceptual loss.

+The VQGanVAE class includes methods for encoding and decoding images, as well as a forward method that calculates the loss for training the model.
+The class also includes methods for saving and loading the model's state.